weskeiser/Game-Assignment/README.md

   \*\*\*\* RequiredLevel altered to be only required for equipment with the Equippable interface to allow for non level-gated items.
   Unequippable if required level not met.
   Each item have a designated equipment slot

-  Slot is an enum with following values:
+  Slot is an enum with values specified in assignment.
-  • Weapon
-  • Head
-  • Body
-  • Legs

-- Weapons
-  • Axes
-  • Bows
-  • Daggers
-  • Hammers
-  • Staffs
-  • Swords
-  • Wands

   Encapsulated in WeaponType enum and composed into Weapon class Weapons have a weapon type and deal damage.
   Damage is represented as a WeaponDamage field (Located in WeaponItem enum) When a weapon is created it is automatically given slot of Weapon

-- Armor
-  • Cloth
-  • Leather
-  • Mail
-  • Plate

   Encapsulated in ArmorType enum and composed into Armor class Has attributes providing bonuses when equipped of type HeroAttribute and should be called ArmorAttribute
   \*\*\*\* HeroAttribute renamed to CharacterAttribute
   \*\*\*\* ArmorAttributes split into baseArmorAttributes dependent on and residing in ArmorType enum, and armorAttributes which resides in each ArmorType enum (ArmorItem implementers) after being calculated based on armor item level requirement.

-Certain hero classes can equip certain weapon types:
+Certain hero classes can equip certain equipment types as specified in assignment.
-• Mages – Staff, Wand
-• Rangers – Bow
-• Rogues – Dagger, Sword
-• Warriors – Axe, Hammer, Sword

 Custom InvalidWeaponException thrown with appropriate message if wrong type or insufficient level
 \*\*\*\* Split into individual
-Certain hero classes can equip certain armor types:
-• Mages – Cloth
-• Rangers – Leather, Mail
-• Rogues – Leather, Mail
-• Warriors – Mail, Plate
 Custom InvalidArmorException thrown with appropriate message if wrong type or insufficient level

+---

 - Alternative approach
   A single Hero class